Luaka Bop

 Luaka Bop is a New York–based record label founded by musician David Byrne, former lead singer and guitarist for the art rock–new wave band Talking Heads.
 What began with Byrne making cassettes of his favorite Tropicália tracks for his friends became a full-fledged record label in 1988 after Byrne received a solo artist deal from Warner Bros.

 Since then, Luaka Bop has developed into a label known for bringing eclectic music to new audiences.
 Though initially affiliated with Warner Bros, Luaka Bop has been wholly independent since 2006.
 Often categorized as a “world music” label, Luaka Bop considers its own music to be mostly contemporary pop.

-Luaka Bop has released full-length albums, EPs, and singles from artists such as Alice Coltrane, William Onyeabor, and Floating Points, as well as compilations covering a wide range of musical movements and styles.
+Luaka Bop has released full-length albums, EPs, and singles from artists such as Alice Coltrane, Tom Zé, William Onyeabor, Tim Maia, and Floating Points, as well as compilations covering a wide range of musical movements and styles.
 The label’s maiden release eventually became the seven-album Brazil Classics series, which surveys genres from samba to Tropicália, as well as individual artists.
 This was the first of a number of region- or genre-specific compilation series released by Luaka Bop.

 Luaka Bop’s releases have frequently been well received by critics, with both compilations and releases of individual artists regularly featuring in best-of-year lists.
 The label has been highlighted for its “singular ability to (re)discover, celebrate, and legitimize the otherwise low-profile work of some of the world’s more eccentric musical figures.”

-Name and Logo
+Name and logo

 Byrne took the phrase "Luaka Bop" from the inner packaging of a specialty tea which is sold in England.
 Luaka is the name of a tea importer.
 Their "Broken Orange Pekoe" is packaged in a silver foil block; when the sleeve is removed, it reveals a white label that reads "Luaka BOP".
 Byrne found the phrase to be “strange, but musical”, a combination he liked.

 The Luaka Bop logo design was conceived by David Byrne and illustrated by Tibor Kalman.
 According to Byrne:

-Musical Philosophy
+Musical philosophy

 While often described as a “world music” label, Luaka Bop has no explicit musical focus.
 Asked about the original concept for the label, Byrne says “the initial concept was no concept”, going on to say “I’ve never had an artistic plan with this label—there are no guidelines as far as what we’re going to do or what kind of music it might be”.

 In fact, the label has often tried to avoid the “world music” moniker and the changed perceptions that come with it.
 On Luaka Bop’s website, Byrne details this tension through the example of Zap Mama, who debuted on Luaka Bop as part of the Adventures in Afropea series:

 Tibor Kalman designed the first two Brazil Classics albums, and several other designers from Kalman's M&Co. design firm have provided the label with distinctive album art.